 Teeth!
 During this time the 8 front teeth (4 upper & 4 lower) will emerge.
 The first tooth may show as early as 4 months, typically shows between 6 – 10 months, and may not show until 14 months.
 However, by now you have been watching the little bulges develop under the gums so if they are late, you can relax and wait.

 These teeth are pretty easy to wipe clean with a washcloth, towel, gauze or something similar.
 A tooth brush is OK if you like, but the child at this age still sucks her/his lips around such things, making them hard to manipulate.
 There is a very effective rubber toothbrush sleeve that slips on your finger that can be incorporated into your mouth massage.
-The kids “usually” like this.
+Children usually like this.

 Molars.
-Most children will skip the next tooth space and grow their 1st molars next.
+Most children will skip the next tooth space (where the cuspids or canines will eventually grow in) and grow their 1st molars next.
 Though these can be cleaned with the washcloth in the early months too, the kids have begun to realize they can and want to mimic you so they recognize about now that the toothbrush is the appropriate tool.
 I still recommend you do this in your lap with a plain toothbrush (no toothpaste).
 You have learned to see the mouth completely in this lap or arm cradle position.
 You will find it easy to see as you brush the back teeth, especially upper teeth, which are nearly impossible to see if the child is standing in the bathroom.
-The brush is what does the cleaning and toothpaste is not necessary.
+The brush is what does the cleaning and toothpaste is not necessary at this point.